aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/traditionalabtesting.md

 ---

-We have modified the `checkout` microservice adding a feature that provides an additional shipping option.
+We have modified the `checkout` microservice adding a prefix *"Lattice"* to the shipping options.
 In this section, we want to test this new feature performing A/B testing.

 Let's deploy a new version of the `checkout` microservice in a new namespace (`checkoutv2`) using `kustomize`.